-Status Display Message Function AUTO This message is displayed on the left side of the bottom line and indicates that the BLANKETROL III is operating in one of the three automatic modes.
+Status Display Message Function This message is displayed on the left side of the bottom line and indicates that the BLANKETROL III is operating in one of the three automatic modes.
 SETPT xxx.xY ("xxx.x" represents Temperature and "Y" represents Centigrade or Fahrenheit.)
 This message is displayed on the right side of the bottom line in the three automatic modes and indicates the desired/current Set Point temperature for the patient with appropriate temperature scale.
-HEATING PATIENT This message is displayed on the top line when the BLANKETROL III is heating the patient.
-COOLING PATIENT This message is displayed on the top line when the BLANKETROL III is cooling the patient.
+HEATING PATIENT This message is displayed on the top line when the BLANKETROL III is heating COOLING PATIENT This message is displayed on the top line when the BLANKETROL III is cooling to PATIENT @SETPT This message is displayed on the top line when the patient's temperature has re Point temperature.